Skip to main content

 In-Trip Page

-the in trip page has a clearer message at the bottom now and riders can still swipe up to see the improved timeline
+Before and after comparison of the in-trip page: clearer message at the bottom, riders can swipe up to see the improved timeline

 In-Trip Page 2